Measuring What Matters in the Bega Valley

 The NSW Government is committed to using data to improve outcomes for the community.
 Collaborating on data use and sharing will ensure that data is used consistently and safely to inform decision-making.
 This will aim to accelerate actionable insights, treat data as an asset, strengthen transparency and trust, and foster culture, leadership, and capability.

-Follow the Bega Valley Data Collective for free
+Become a member of the Bega Valley Data Collective